 [Table of Contents]People old and young enjoy waxing nostalgic about

 and learning some of the history of early electronics.
-Popular Electronics was published from October 1954 through April
+Popular Electronics was published from October 1954 through April 1985.
+All copyrights (if any) are hereby acknowledged.

-remember, or have you ever heard about the "cat's eye" on old tube radios that was used for fine tuning stations?
+eye" on old tube radios that was used for fine tuning stations?
 The

 "eye" was generated by a special type of electron-ray vacuum tube like

 to glow depending on a control voltage.
 The electron-ray tube had to

 be mounted horizontally in the chassis so that the "eye" was visible

 of Popular Electronics also describes how the electron-ray tube can